 Thanks to new materials and techniques, dentists are more successful than ever before at reversing the disease process and preserving, repairing, and replacing teeth.
 This report will introduce you to the latest developments — from smart fillings that can help prevent cavities to new methods for placing dental implants.
 It sifts through the hype surrounding certain dental products and procedures.
 Can chewing xylitol gum protect against tooth decay?
 Are silver fillings and fluoridation safe?
 Which toothbrush really works best?
 You’ll find the answers to these questions within this report.

 You'll also find a wealth of information on techniques to repair or replace damaged teeth — including root canal therapy, bridges, orthodontic treatment, dentures, and implants — as well as advice on managing dental emergencies.
 In addition, it provides information on cosmetic procedures, such as bleaching, bonding, veneers, and tooth reshaping.

-Prepared by the editors of Harvard Health Publications in conjunction with Hans-Peter Weber, D.M.D., Chair of the Department of Restorative Dentistry, Harvard School of Dental Medicine.
+Prepared by the editors of Harvard Health Publishing in conjunction with Hans-Peter Weber, D.M.D., Chair of the Department of Restorative Dentistry, Harvard School of Dental Medicine.
 49 pages.
 (2009)